How to Install The Bayview Roofing Collection

 Insert the eave starter between the waterproof membrane and the wood deck.
 Use #10 x 1” stainless steel screws and insert them on the center every 16” or closer in high wind areas along the length of the eave starter (Diagram 1.1).
 If installing over asphalt shingles use a screw length which will penetrate the deck a min 1/2”.
 If your area is subject to high winds add screws along the leg of the eave starter fastening into the fascia board.
 Buchner can custom fabricate an eave starter to fit any roof eave.
 Keep the eave starter straight as the shingle locks onto it in the first row.

 Eave starter trim comes in 9’ 10” lengths which means there will be points of overlap.
 Notch the edge bend on the eave starter leg about 1”.
 Now you can slide the notched eave starter over the top of the secured piece.
 Press the 2 pieces together and insert your fasteners.
 (Diagram 1.2).
 NOTE - never install a fastener through the joint.
 It should be placed at least 2” from the joint.

 STEP 2: Rake Edge

 The self-adhesive waterproof membrane should be laid down under the rake edge.
-Similar to the eave starter, ensure that the rake edge is flush to the rake surface.
+Similar to the eave starter, ensure that the rake edge is flush with the rake surface.
 The rake J is laid on top of the rake edge.
-Fasteners are installed through both trims every 16” on center (Diagram 2.1).
+Fasteners are installed through both trims every 16” on the center (Diagram 2.1).
 The lower end of the rake edge and rake J should be flush with the eave starter.

 An alternative method for rake trim is to use the eaves starter on gables.
 Fasten the eaves starter on top of the underlayment with stainless steel screws every 16”.
 Each shingle at the gable will need to be folded approximately 3/4” down and over the eaves starter.